Overview – What MGS has to Offer

-Click here to read the job descriptions of the eight Executive positions.
+Click here to read the job descriptions of the Executive positions.

 Standing Committee Chairs

 The MGS fiscal year is from April 1 to March 31 with the Annual General Meeting held in early June.
 An annual financial statement is presented at the AGM and may be seen by contacting the President.
-Click here to see a copy of the 2018 MGS Annual Report.
+Click here to see a copy of the 2019 MGS Annual Report.

-MGS acknowledges, with thanks, the funding provided by the Province of Manitoba, Department of Culture, Heritage and Sport, and the Winnipeg Foundation.
+MGS acknowledges, with thanks, the funding provided by the Province of Manitoba, Department of Sport, Culture and Heritage, and the Winnipeg Foundation.